TomGood75/hoverboard-firmware-hack-FOC-bbcar/README.md

 ### ToDo
 * At the moment it runs on sinus mode, not foc.
 This is because in older versions field weakening was not working on foc.
 Have to try again.

+### FAQ
+* Why SIN instead of FOC?
+At the time when I created the code, FOC was not working properly, so I used SIN. ~2 years later I tried FOC again.
+It was working but driving behaviour was worse.
+* Can I use sideboards, other inputs like nunchuck, serial, my own mixing, ...?
+No, it is not possible.
+I heavily modified the structure of the code.
+I even skipped the orgiginal mixing and made my own one.

 ### More info
 * https://github.com/EFeru/hoverboard-firmware-hack-FOC
 * https://larsm.org/allrad-e-bobby-car/